 - Day habilitation services only,

 - Non-day habilitation services only,

-- Residential services only, or
+- Residential services only,

+- Individualized Skills and Socialization only, or

-- A combination of two or three services.
+A combination of services.

 The HCS and TxHmL services worksheets can help providers determine their participation in the enhancement program.

 Participation as an Individual Component Code or as a Group of Component Codes